Income inequality in Sweden: Workers and growing inequality

-Although income inequality between low-skilled and high-skilled workers is increasing, low-skilled workers are generally very well paid, inequality remains low and the lower and higher classes alike enjoy a very generous universal welfare state.
+Although income inequality between low-skilled and high-skilled workers is increasing, low-skilled workers are generally very well paid, and the lower and higher classes alike enjoy a very generous universal welfare state.
 Income taxes and cash benefits traditionally play an important role in redistributing income in Sweden, reducing inequality among the working-age population by about 28% (the OECD average [Of what?] is 25%).
 This redistributive effect has diminished over time, however, as it [What?] used to range between 35% and 40% prior to the mid-2000s.

-Sweden still belongs to the group of the most equal OECD countries, despite a rapid surge of income inequality since the early 1990s.
-The growth in inequality between 1985 and the early 2010s was, though, the largest among all OECD countries, increasing by one third.
+The growth in inequality between 1985 and the early 2010s was the largest among all OECD countries, increasing by one third.
 In 2012, the average income of the top 10% of income earners was 6.3 times higher than that of the bottom 10%.
 This is up from a ratio of around 5.75 to 1 in 2007 and a ratio of around 4 to 1 during much of the 1990s.

-Inequality has been rising subtly but measurably in recent years.
-The 2010 Inequality Watch study reported that there was a new feature of inequality: it is increasing in the most egalitarian of rich countries, the Nordic countries of Europe.
 In Sweden the Gini coefficient increased from 0.21 to 0.26 in 25 years; the ratio of disposable incomes between the richest and poorest population deciles increased from 4.1 to 5.8."
 In the same study, it was reported that the gap (of the percentage of population living in relative poverty) between those of immigrant status or foreign background and those of native origin was some 11%.
 And when comparing only those coming from non-EU countries with natives, it increased to 14.6%.